-The compensation committee is comprised of three independent directors who satisfy the Nasdaq listing requirements and relevant SEC regulations.
-There are no interlocking relationships between any member of our compensation committee and any of our executive officers.
+The compensation committee is comprised of three independent directors, all of whom satisfy the NASDAQ listing requirements and relevant SEC regulations.
+There are no interlocking relationships between any member of the compensation committee and any of our executive officers.
 None of the compensation committee members is an officer, employee or former officer or employee of the Company.